 Next, future research may expand the definition of organic agriculture when investigating organic beer.
 This study focusses specifically on the use of pesticides and its relation with organic agriculture.
 However, organic agriculture additionally puts boundaries on the use of Genetic Modified Organisms (Tariq et al., 2018).
 In literature, multiple discussions can be found about possible health effects of GMO.
 Therefore, future research may focus on the use of GMO for the production of the ingredients used for beer.

 Some of the consumers admitted that they would use information on the front label of the beer sooner to inform themselves about sustainability in the beer industry, than quality marks or information provided on brewers’ websites.
 However, as some brewers reported, it is still unclear how certain target groups may react to information on sustainability on the front label.
 Specific stories or statements on the label may potentially influence their buying behaviour.
 First, research should focus on exploring if a significant communication gap exists between brewers and consumers and what possible consequences are related to this issue.
 Next, research focussing on discovering whether and how information on the front of the label may either attract or repel specific consumers, is relevant to improve the possible communication gap between brewers and consumers.

-Next, t(Atanasova, 2019; Snow & Benford, 2000)
+Next, the remarkable influence of the instruments that has been identified in this study, emphasizes the importance of focussing on this element of framing when trying to shed light on the perception of brewers and consumers.
+Although current framing literature has focussed mainly on the element of belief, future research on this topic should aim to focus more on the element of perception (Atanasova, 2019; Snow & Benford, 2000).

 Finally, this study revealed that both brewers and consumers assign potential positive indirect health effects to the sustainable production of beer.
 More information on the opinions of brewers and consumers concerning these effects, would contribute to a broader understanding of their perception towards sustainable beer and health.
 Since research on the perception of consumers and brewers on sustainable beer and health in general (meaning both direct and indirect health effects) is still missing, this would be a first step to focus additionally on the indirect health effects.